Multi-shot Temporal Event Localization: a Benchmark: Experiments

 \subsection{Analysis of MUSES Dataset}

 \textbf{Which Categories Are More Challenging?}~We present the localization performance and the number of training instances per category in Fig.~\ref{fig:per_class_ap}.
 The best performance is witnessed in the \textit{conversation} category, probably owing to the largest number of training instances.
 Meanwhile, categories related to objects and scenes, such as \textit{telephone conversation} and \textit{modern meeting}, and categories that have salient motion features, such as \textit{fight} and \textit{dance}, are relatively easier to be coped with.
+The top-5 challenging categories are \textit{singing}, \textit{desk work}, \textit{playing an instrument}, \textit{drinking}, and \textit{quarrel}.
+The poor performance might be caused by less training data or larger diversity.